LondonGophers/StudyGroup/README.md

 ## 4. Building and Running Go

-There are two main options, by setting a `GOPATH` and having all of your code in one location or using _Go Modules_ which allow you to split your code into separate locations.
-It might be easier to use a GOPATH pointing to all of your workshop code but you might find modules more appropriate.
+There are two main options, by using _Go Modules_ or by setting a `GOPATH`.
+You may wish to use a GOPATH pointing to all of your workshop code but you might find modules more appropriate and this is now the recommended approach.

 ### a.
 Running Go with Go Modules)